nevyn/CoreDragon/README.md

 Unfortunately, the idea never got any traction within the company and the branch died.
 That was over a year ago, and the code is now uncompileable.
 (Yes, when your build system breaks with every point update of Xcode, code really does rot.)
 Thus, the only screenshot I have is of the trivial demo app in this repo.
 Hopefully it is inspiring enough that you now feel the immediate need to use the code or the concept in your own app!
 Hooray!

 After WWDC 2015, when split-screen multitasking was introduced, I started working on inter-app drag'n'drop.
 [Here's what it looked like on 20150831](https://lookback.io/watch/gFRLes3mS5CWRYqNN), and [further progress on 20151129](https://www.youtube.com/watch?v=sCm0F4UrXJg).

+Inter-app drag'n'drop was released beginning of 2016, with a [demo movie on Lookback](https://lookback.io/watch/WfaXvq8vgWGPNYmxJ).